-(8) Proximity to the Urban Core.
-A Development in a City with a population over 300,000 may qualify for points under this item.
-The Development Site must be located within 4 miles of the main City Hall facility if the population of the city is more than 500,000, or within 2 miles of the main City Hall facility if the population of the city is 300,000 - 500,000 The main City Hall facility will be determined by the location of regularly scheduled City Council, City Commission, or similar governing body meetings.
+(7) Proximity to the Urban Core.
+A Development in a Place, as defined by the US Census Bureau, with a population over 200,000 may qualify for points under this item.
+The Development Site must be located within 4 miles of the main municipal government administration building if the population of the Place is more than 500,000, or within 2 miles of the main municipal government administration building if the population of the city is 200,000 - 499,999.
+The main municipal government administration building will be determined by the location of regularly scheduled municipal governing body meetings.
 Distances are measured from the nearest property boundaries, not inclusive of non-contiguous parking areas.
-This scoring item will not apply to the At-Risk Set-Aside.
+This scoring item will not apply to Applications under the At-Risk Set-Aside.
 (5 points)

 (d) Criteria promoting community support and engagement.

 (1) Local Government Support. (§2306.6710(b)(1)(B)) An Application may qualify for up to seventeen (17) points for a resolution or resolutions voted on and adopted by the bodies reflected in subparagraphs (A) - (C) of this paragraph, as applicable.
 The resolution(s) must be dated prior to Final Input from Elected Officials Delivery Date and must be submitted to the Department no later than the Final Input from Elected Officials Delivery Date as identified in §11.2 of this chapter.
 Such resolution(s) must specifically identify the Development whether by legal description, address, Development name, Application number or other verifiable method.
 In providing a resolution a municipality or county should consult its own staff and legal counsel as to whether such resolution will be consistent with Fair Housing laws as they may apply, including, as applicable, consistency with any Fair Housing Activity Statement-Texas (“FHAST”) form on file, any current Analysis of Impediments to Fair Housing Choice, or any current plans such as one year action plans or five year consolidated plans for HUD block grant funds, such as HOME or CDBG funds.
+Resolutions received by the Department setting forth that the municipality and/or county objects to or opposes the Application or Development will result in zero points awarded to the Application for that Governing Body.
+Such resolutions will be added to the Application posted on the Department’s website.
 Once a resolution is submitted to the Department it may not be changed or withdrawn.
 For an Application with a proposed Development Site that, at the time of the initial filing of the Application, is:

 (A) Within a municipality, the Application will receive: